 Best possible performance

-Still in the experimental state
+Still in an experimental state

-A limited amount of available libraries
+Limited number of available libraries

 Usually requires a bigger team of devs working together